Skip to main content

 Cost: $465 – $650

-Each year, Media Now, an organization geared towards helping high school students gain experience in journalism fields, offers a four-day boot camp hosted at Drake University.
+Each year, Media Now, an organization that helps high school students gain experience in fields of journalism, offers a four-day boot camp at Drake University.
 During that time, students will participate in a variety of hands-on projects, learn about topics such as editing, photography, and broadcasting, and present their knowledge at a program-wide awards ceremony at the end of the session.

 17. Ohio University’s High School Journalism Workshop